raspberrypilearning/recipe/en/step_2.md

 ![A web page with the title Banana milkshake and subtitle ingredients](images/recipe-headings.png)

-You won’t see your list yet though, because you haven’t added any list items to it!
+You won’t see your list yet though, because you haven’t added any list items to it.

 --- /task ---